UCI-GDIM32-W25/in-class-activities-zomffin/README.md

 - MDV pattern will be useful in this project because we can decouple code between the player, game controller, and visual/audio controller.
 - Events can be used everytime the player scores a point, OR hits a pipe and ends the run.
-- We can use a singleton locater so objects can access one another.
+- We can use a singleton locater (gamecontroller) so objects can subscribe to the events the player will send.